layoutd/live-by-bula/README.md

 This guide explains how to set up and configure the Live! by BULA application within an existing UltiOrganizer install.

+📣 Please keep in mind that you must sign the [Terms of Use](https://github.com/layoutd/live-by-bula/blob/main/Terms%20of%20Use%20-%20Live%20by%20BULA.pdf) and send the signed copy to live@beachultimate.org before using Live! by BULA.

 ## Installation Steps

 ### 1. Extract Live! by BULA